unverbuggt/mkdocs-encryptcontent-plugin/documentation/docs/testbench/userpass2.md

 The following user/passwords are valid to decrypt this page:

-- charlie: hazelnut
+  - charlie: gear.code.blonde.at0ll
-- dan: apple
+  - dan: oxidize,croissant,ClubHouse5
-- dave: oxidize
+  - dave: nuClear_lullaby_unveiled_g4rlic
-- david: palm
+  - david: establishRelishBlushV3nus

 If you use one of these users, you'd also be able to decrypt [User/Password 1](userpass1.md).